GemHunt/CoinSorter/README.md

 For a long term project direction [check out the issues for future milestones.](https://github.com/GemHunt/CoinSorter/milestones/Future%20Milestones)

+On the surface this system may look toy like and have a very narrow focus, but this is not true at all.
+You can take the basics of this system and use it for all sorts of very practical industrial uses.
+It’s not just sorting a handful of coins.
+It scales very quickly to tons of coins (or any parts for that matter).
+I have no doubt the system will get to the thousands of users range and be used for uses I could never envision.

+Nothing remotely like it exists that is very low cost or open source.
+There are undocumented one off builds for all kinds of part handling.
+Probably the closest thing would be the open source pick and place machines.
+I have yet to see any personal or open source part handling systems that use the current crop of deep learning tools.
+MakerBot did have a conveyor on one of their machines, but this was a blind setup.

 Feel free to contact me if you have questions about this project.

 Thanks!